-- ManageEngine Mobile Device Manager Plus This suite of mobile security services includes application, device, and email management functions and well as device management.
+- ManageEngine Mobile Device Manager Plus (FREE TRIAL) This suite of mobile security services includes application, device, and email management functions as well as device management.
 Available for both on-premises installation or as a cloud service.

-- AirWatch Workspace One A cloud-based BYOD security solution provided by virtualization industry leader, VMWare.
+- AirWatch Workspace One A cloud-based BYOD security protection solution provided by virtualization industry leader, VMWare.

 - BlackBerry Unified Endpoint Management Options to manage all endpoints or just wi-fi-connecting personal devices.